ismail-gits/Java-gradle-app/README.md

 # Java Spring Boot Application
-Simple Java Spring Boot application that demonstrates the basic structure of a Spring Boot project and uses Gradle build tool to build the project and build.gradle file to manage dependencie.
+Simple Java Spring Boot application that demonstrates the basic structure of a Spring Boot project and uses Gradle build tool to build the project and build.gradle file to manage dependencies.

 ## Overview
 The Main class represents the main entry point of the application.
 It utilizes Spring Boot's annotations to initialize the Spring ApplicationContext and log a message upon startup.